 Table of Contents:

-Shulchan Aruch by Yosef Karo (link):
+For example, the Shulchan Aruch by Yosef Karo states:

 "Paragraph 9 — A man may marry a number of women provided that he has the means to sustain them, and what we find is that the sages gave worthy suggestion that a man marry no more than four women so that he may fulfill his sexual obligation once a month.
 In a place where they are accustomed to only marry one woman they are not permitted to marry another woman."